Skip to content

 Choose Finera for iGaming-focused orchestration with 600+ connectors, 0.1-0.5% routing, $300k minimum and no lock-in.
 Lower cost but no visual builder.

 Choose IXOPAY for enterprise white-label orchestration if you want to resell or embed the technology.
-Higher barriers at $1M+ minimum but SoftSwiss and EveryMatrix connectors.
+Matching the $500k minimum; note its previously-claimed SoftSwiss and EveryMatrix connectors do not hold up.

 Often Paired With